Beep Me 911

-"Beep Me 911" is a song by American rapper Missy "Misdemeanor" Elliott, featuring vocals by R&B trio 702 and rapper Magoo.
-It was written by Elliott, Timbaland and Magoo for her debut album Supa Dupa Fly (1997) and released as the album's third single in 1998.
+"Beep Me 911" is a song recorded by American rapper and singer Missy "Misdemeanor" Elliott, featuring vocals by R&B trio 702 and rapper Magoo.
+It was written and composed by Elliott, Melvin Barcliff and Tim "Timbaland" Mosley for her debut album Supa Dupa Fly (1997) and released as the album's third single in 1998.

 The lyrics describe Elliott insisting that, if her lover intends to leave her, he should tell her so before going, by any means necessary.

 Music video

 The video premiered in February 1998 and starts at a pink dollhouse where Elliott is wearing a yellow sparking dress dancing, along with the girls of 702 in the background while singing their verses.
 In another scene, other dolls are in a big cage dancing with Elliott.
 A yellow luxury sports car pulls up near the dollhouse and two male dolls wearing tuxedos and pompadours entered.
 They are seduced and enticed by the girls.
 However once Elliott appears and the male dolls realize that it's a set-up, the male dolls make an escape out, and sped away but only to be crushed by a giant foot in high heel stilettoes (played by costume designer June Ambrose).
 The video ends with Elliot seductively blowing a kiss.